IBAN country format

 • Whether the MOD97-10 checksum is valid.

-• It does not confirm bank connectivity, sanctions status, fraud risk, payment readiness, or payment success.
+• They do not confirm bank reachability, payment readiness, or payment success.

 Austria SEPA context